josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧠_HM_Dept_Coercive_Nudges/📜_ethics_as_language_trap.md

 ## 🏮 Footer

-*🧠 HM Dept of Coercive Nudges* is a Polaris Protocol doctrine node.
 This file documents how ethical language is repurposed as a coercive trap.

 *Memory is a blessing.
 Memory is political.*